Dale Archer: Career

-Dr. Archer's career spans the fields of medicine, mass media, and writing.

-Medicine

 In 1987, Archer founded The Institute for Neuropsychiatry in Lake Charles, Louisiana.
 He also worked as a prison psychiatrist from 1988 - 1995 at Phelps Correctional Institute, a medium security prison in DeQuincy Louisiana.
 He was an expert witness in sanity and competency criminal court cases from 1987 - 1995.
 In 1987, he founded the psychiatric program for Lake Charles Memorial Hospital in 1988, where he remains the Psychiatric Medical Director today.

-Media

 In 1990 Archer started a weekly mental illness news segment at the Lake Charles NBC affiliate KPLCTV.
 He also hosted the call-in radio show Taking Charge With Dr. Dale Archer and a regional Internet TV talk show, The Dr. Dale Archer Show.
 He was a regular guest on Issues w Jane Velez Mitchell and Dr. Drew on Call.
 Archer was a regular guest on Fox News, The Strategy Room, and has appeared regularly on other national news shows, talking about psychological issues.